Early Education and Support Division

 The purpose of this Management Bulletin (MB) is to provide information to child care and development contractors regarding the reporting requirement for 11- and 12-year-old children as a result of the passage of Assembly Bill (AB) 114 effective July 1, 2011.
 The changes identified in this MB do not affect the California State Preschool Program (CSPP).

 Senate Bill (SB) 68 (Chapter 78, Statutes of 2004), which amended Section 8263.4 of the California Education Code (EC), specified that the preferred placement of 11- and 12-year-old children was in a before or after school program.
-SB 68 also instituted reporting requirements for Child Development Division (CDD) contractors to report 11- and 12-year-old child data to the California Department of Education (CDE).
+SB 68 also instituted reporting requirements for Early Education and Support Division (EESD) contractors to report 11- and 12-year-old child data to the California Department of Education (CDE).
 This law does not apply to 11- or 12-year-old children with disabilities, including children with exceptional needs who have an individual education plan as required by the Individuals with Disabilities Education Act (20 U.S.C.
 Sec.
 1400), Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 Sec.
 794), or EC, Part 30 (commencing with Section 56000).

 SB 70 (Chapter 7, Statutes of 2011) changed the eligibility requirements, effective July 1, 2011, as they pertain to 11- and 12-year-old children by limiting services to those children 10 and under, and directed that 11- and 12-year-old children receive priority for services in a before or after school program.
 SB 70 permitted access to child care and development services only for 11- and 12-year-olds who have been identified as either (1) having exceptional needs, (2) receiving child protective services, (3) at risk of abuse, neglect or exploitation, (4) homeless, or (5) needing services during non-traditional hours.